Monthly Archives: March 2013

-My wife called up when I was in my workplace and asked what time would Sister Babe be coming to get Marc Andrei.
-I told her Sister Babe may come on or before noontime.
+My wife called up when I was in my workplace and asked what time would ate Baby be coming to get Marc Andrei.
+I told her around noontime.

-If in the previous day I was ecstatic telling everyone in the workplace that I have a new son, I just stayed glued in my seat in the office and contemplated.
+If in the previous day I was ecstatic telling everyone in the workplace that I have a new son, that time I just stayed glued in my seat in the office and contemplated.
 Then I got my phone and uploaded the pictures of Marc Andrei to my desktop computer.
 I had his first picture as my screen saver.
-It was a sight to behold but beholding it was a mistake for it all the more thrust me deeper in sadness.
+It was a sight to behold but looking at it was a bad idea for it made me feel sadder.

-Several text messages were sent to me by my wife that day, trying so hard to explain her side.
-I decided to respond just once telling her that if indeed she was hellbent on surrendering our parenthood of Marc Andrei, then she must make sure that I would no longer see him when I arrive home.
-Then I turned off my phones
+I received several text messages from my wife that day.
+She tried so hard to explain her side.
+I decided to respond just once telling her that if indeed she was hell-bent on surrendering our parenthood of Marc Andrei, then she must make sure that I would no longer see him when I arrive home.
+Then I turned my phone off after saying that.

 They did nothing but listen.
-Admittedly, I am a melodramatic person.
-Dramatic scenes on boobtube and the silverscreen could easily make me teary eyed.
-I recounted to them the events in my life the past days, as tears were streamrolling my cheeks.
-Good, it was dark in the place where we were, they may have not noticed that.
+I recounted to them the events in my life the past days, as silent tears were rolling down my cheeks.
+Good, it was dark in the place where we were so they may have not noticed it.
 But my cracking voice could not hide my sadness and disappointment.

 I thanked them for bearing with me.
-They wished me the best and after they delivered that oft-repeated phrase for problematic people – “We’ll pray for you!” – we parted ways.
+They wished me the best and after they delivered that oft-repeated phrase said too people burdened with problems – “We’ll pray for you!” – we parted ways.

-I was home before 8:00 PM anticipating the worst that night.
+I was home before 8:00 P.M. anticipating the worst that may come that night.

-Marc Andrei was still there, sleeping soundly in the divan, the same place where I saw him first when I arrived home Tuesday afternoon.
-My wife explained that Sister Babe came that morning but she was out of the house and has not returned since then.
+Marc Andrei was still there, sleeping soundly in the daybed, the same place where I saw him first when I arrived home Tuesday afternoon.
+My wife explained that ate Baby came that morning but she was out of the house and has not returned since then.
 Thus, our baby was still there.
-I did not say a word to her, I did not even kiss her as I usually do upon arrival from work.
+I did not say a word to her, I did not even kiss her as I usually would do upon arrival from work.

-I gave Sister Babe a call and she arrived 10 minutes thereafter.
+I gave ate Baby a call and she arrived 10 minutes later.
 We had a brief chat.
 I set the “damage control scheme.”
-I told her to say whenever asked that we needed to let go of Marc Andrei because we have an obligation to take another baby who we were really eyeing for adoption… that it was I who decided to let go of Marc Andrei, not the lady of my house.
+I told her to say whenever asked that we needed to return Marc Andrei because we have an obligation to take another baby who we were really eyeing for adoption, that it was I who decided to let go of Marc Andrei, not the lady of my house.
 Like a knight, I must protect my fickle-minded damsel in distress.

-My wife was crying profusely when Sister Babe carried Marc Andrei out of our house… was it love… was it guilt… I was not sure.
-I accompanied Sister Babe back to their house.
-I stayed there for one hour.
+My wife cried profusely when ate Baby carried Marc Andrei out of our house.
+Was it love or guilt?
+I was not sure.
+I accompanied ate Baby back to their house.
+I stayed there for an hour.
 I told her that it was the most painful thing that my wife did to me, it was simply unforgivable.
-Sister Babe told me to understand my wife but I said I have forgiven her a thousand times for the pains she caused me (the way she forgave me also in the past for all my wrongdoings) but this one is different, this one is hard to forget… that I may not be able to forgive her for it.
+Ate Baby told me to understand my wife but I said I have forgiven her many times for the pains she caused me (the way she forgave me also in the past for all my wrongdoings) but this one is different, this one is hard to forget and that I may not be able to forgive her for it.

-When I got back home, my wife was crying… she asked for forgiveness and understanding… there I saw guilt written all over her face… I just nodded and told her that from that night on, a lot of things will be changing.
+When I got back home, my wife was crying.
+She asked for forgiveness and understanding.
+I saw guilt written all over her face.
+I just nodded and told her that from that night onwards, a lot of changes might happen.

 I went to our bedroom and contemplated about the things that I needed to do.
-The worst plan I cooked up in my confused mind is to leave the house the following day.
+The worst plan I cooked up was to leave the house the following day.

-She followed and to my surprise and amazement she asked me to go back to Sister Babe and get Marc Andrei back.
+When she entered our bedroom, to my surprise and amazement she asked me to go back to ate Baby and get Marc Andrei back.
 What I heard did not make me happy but rather annoyed.
-Angrily that I retorted that Marc Andrei is not a toy that you dump then pick him up when you realize you still want to use him.
+Angrily that I told her that Marc Andrei is not a toy that you throw away then pick him back up when you realized you still want to use him.